 When registering for the GRE, please use the school code number 1291, which directs the results to the National Office of Admissions and Recruitment.
 For GRE information, please see www.ets.org/gre.

 We recommend that the test be taken at least four weeks before the application is due to allow time for the scores to be sent to HUC-JIR.
 Scores need to be received in order to schedule an interview.
 GRE scores are only valid for five years.
 Candidates with a prior degree from HUC-JIR, Ph.D. or Masters degree (post-Bachelor) from an accredited institution that required a GRE score for admission may be exempt from submitting a current GRE score.
 Please email firstname.lastname@example.org with a request to exempt from this requirement.

-Both the Personal Statement and Short Essay should be no more than 7-10 pages in length, double spaced, with a 12-point Times New Roman font and at least one inch margins.
+Both the Personal Statement and Short Essay should be double spaced, with a 12-point Times New Roman font and at least one inch margins.
 Please make sure to spell check and proofread your essay carefully.
 The Admissions Committee pays attention to the form, as well as the content of the admissions essay.